HIPAA Gap Analysis

 -

-One-time mindset:No governance cadence to prevent drift after the initial cleanup
+One-time mindset:No governance cadence to prevent drift after initial cleanup

 How to Track Progress After Gap Analysis

-To ensure findings become outcomes, we recommend a simple monthly metrics set tied to remediation speed and evidence quality.
-Track the percentage of critical and high findings with assigned owners, the percentage with approved due dates, and the percentage completed with documented proof.
+To ensure findings become outcomes, use a simple monthly metrics set.
+Track fix rate and evidence quality.
+Measure the share of critical and high findings with assigned owners, with approved due dates, and completed with documented proof.

-Also track rework indicators.
-If teams repeatedly reopen the same findings or deliver incomplete evidence, that usually points to unclear acceptance criteria or missing manager reinforcement.
+Also track rework.
+If teams reopen the same findings or deliver incomplete evidence, that usually signals unclear standards or missing manager follow-through.

-Finally, maintain a leadership-level view that shows trend direction rather than only point-in-time status.
-Organizations improve faster when leaders can see whether risk posture is actually improving month over month.
+Keep a leadership-level view that shows trend direction, not just point-in-time status.
+Teams improve faster when leaders can see whether their compliance standing is getting better month over month.

 Compliance, operations, and technical owners often move at different speeds.
-We structure updates so each group gets what it needs without overloading the others.
+We structure updates so each group receives what it needs without overloading the others.

 Deep-Dive Resources

-Use these guides to align gap-analysis findings with realistic implementation plans:
+Use these guides to align gap-analysis findings to realistic implementation plans:

 Frequently Asked Questions